medusa-project/active-medusa/README.md

 ### Defining Properties

-`rdf_property` is a convenience method that maps entity properties to an instance's RDF graph and creates accessor and finder methods for them.
+`property` is a convenience method that maps entity properties to an instance's RDF graph and creates accessor and finder methods for them.
 It also enables bonus features like validation, `find_by_x`, auto-generated accessors, and ability to use the properties in `create` and `update` calls.

-`rdf_property` predicates must be unique and can only be used in one triple per entity graph.
+`property` predicates must be unique and can only be used in one triple per entity graph.

-You do not need to define all, or any, of an entity's properties with `rdf_property`.
+You do not need to define all, or any, of an entity's properties with `property`.
 If you prefer, you can manually mutate an instance's `RDF::Graph` instance, accessible via `rdf_graph`.
 But in that case, you wouldn't get the bonus features.